 1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Jason J. Mendro is a litigation partner in the Washington, D.C. office of Gibson, Dunn & Crutcher LLP.
-Mr. Mendro has extensive experience defending class and derivative action lawsuits at the trial and appellate level, and he has earned national recognition, being named “Litigator of the Week” by The American Lawyer and a “Rising Star” by Law360 and Super Lawyers.
+Mr. Mendro has extensive experience defending class and derivative action lawsuits at the trial and appellate level.
+Chambers USA ranks him in its top band for securities litigation, and he has earned national recognition, being named “Litigator of the Week” by The American Lawyer and a “Rising Star” by Law360 and Super Lawyers.
 Mr. Mendro defends a broad spectrum of commercial litigation.
 He represents companies and their directors and officers in wide-ranging shareholder disputes, including securities class actions, challenges to mergers and acquisitions, and derivative lawsuits alleging breaches of fiduciary duties.
 He advises boards of directors and special litigation committees in conducting internal investigations and addressing shareholder litigation demands.
 He also has defended data breach litigation and claims under the Fair Debt Collection Practices Act, the Racketeer Influenced and Corrupt Organizations Act, the False Claims Act, the Employee Retirement Income Security Act, and the Fair Labor Standards Act.
 Mr. Mendro authors a chapter of a leading treatise on securities litigation and is a member of the Steering Committee of Gibson Dunn’s Securities Litigation Practice Group, which is consistently ranked as one of the top securities litigation practices in the country.

 In addition to defending private claims, Mr. Mendro regularly represents businesses in litigation with the government.
 He has defended numerous companies in investigations and actions by the Consumer Financial Protection Bureau, the Securities and Exchange Commission, and large coalitions of state attorneys general.
 He also has represented leading industry groups in challenging administrative rulemakings.